ETF Academy ETF Trading

 ETF trading generally is advisable through limit orders, rather than market orders.
 With a limit, you indicate the maximum price you are willing to pay for an ETF or the minimum for which you would like to sell the ETF.
 Limit orders will provide you a greater level of price control.

 Market makers are companies that provide liquidity to the market, ensuring that it’s easy to trade securities such as ETFs.
 They will provide a bid price (how much they will bid for your ETF) and an ask price (how much they ask to sell their ETF to you).
-Thanks to market makers, you can trade even though no other individual investor might be willing to conduct a transaction.
+Thanks to market makers, you can engage in ETF trading even though no other individual investor might be willing to conduct a transaction.
 The bid and ask prices typically are accompanied by volumes, leading to an order book; see the following example:

 |100||22,21 USD||22,23 USD||100|